-Successive governments have cut back its budget but it would be politically damaging to close it down as it is a wellloved resource for advertisers, teachers, sports coaches, writers and crossword puzzle experts.
+Successive governments have cut back its budget but it would be politically damaging to close it down as it is a well-loved resource for advertisers, teachers, sports coaches, writers and crossword puzzle experts.
 A new Chief Executive was appointed two years ago and charged with the task of preparing the department to be restructured as an SOE.
 The Chief Executive reports to the Minister of Culture and has an annual vote of \$16 million.

 The DHI has had approval to convert all its material into digital format and automate its systems for gathering, codifying, documenting and disseminating the material.
-Cabinet approved the Historical Modernisation project (HISTMOD) in 1998 with a budget of \$6.5 million and an implementation time of $2^{1}/{2}$ years.
+Cabinet approved the Historical Modernisation project (HISTMOD) in 1998 with a budget of \$6.5 million and an implementation time of 21/2 years.

-4.037 The detailed report will also use actual case studies of projects that have been successful or provide useful lessons.
-Each case study will look like this:
+This report also uses actual case studies of projects that have been successful or provide useful lessons.
+Each case study looks like this: